- Religion and Philosophy»

 Circumcision is only an outward sign of being set apart to the Almighty.
 However, if the heart is sinful, then physical circumcision is of no avail.
 A circumcised body and a sinful heart are at odds with each other.
 Rather than focus on external rites, Paul focuses on the condition of the heart.

-Please click here for a more in depth study on how works and salvation come into play.
+Please click here for a more in depth study on the relationship between works and salvation (Note: I am not saying we are saved by works).

 1 Timothy 4 4

 This is possibly the most used verse in this argument.
 "See?
 It says that we are allowed to eat anything we want so long as we receive it with thanksgiving."
 See, you are not using the verse in context.
 Let's go to verse 1 in that same chapter.
 It says that later on, some shall depart from the faith, giving heed to seducing spirits, and doctrines of devils.
-It also says that they would be passing doctrines forbid you from marrying, and commanding to abstain from meats, WHICH YHWH HATH CREATED TO BE RECIEVED WITH THANKSGIVING.
+It also says that they would be passing doctrines forbid you from marrying, and commanding to abstain from meats, which the Almighty created to be eaten with thanksgiving.
 Read it until verse 5.
 These meats are sanctified by the word of Yah and prayer.
 So he created certain meats to be received with thanksgiving.
 Now what is the significance of this verse?

 Here again we have a verse that is pulled out of context and not harmonized with the rest of the scripture.
 The previous verse, 1 Timothy 4:3, shows that the subject is persons insisting that people become vegetarians and to even "abstain from meats, which he created to be received with thanksgiving of them which believe and know the truth."